octimot/StoryToolkitAI/docs/testing.md

 ## Run the complete suite

 Run all tests together, including architecture checks and application tests.
-Use this before preparing a release candidate.
+Use this before preparing a release.

 ```bash
 .venv-test/bin/python -m pytest -q